ccdaisy/Spiral-Knights-Model-Converter/README.md

 This is the list of what I plan to improve or add in this project.

 *CONFIRMED*
- - Project revamp that allows save/open dialog as opposed to the terrible method of text copy/paste
+ - [Done!]
+Project revamp that allows save/open dialog as opposed to the terrible method of text copy/paste
- - Project revamp that allows directly importing .DAT (And .PNG texture) files and saving as .OBJ + Textures
+ - [In progress...]
+Project revamp that allows directly importing .DAT (And .PNG texture) files and saving as .OBJ + Textures

 *PLAUSIBLE*
- - Export AutoDesk .FBX format for model, texture, and animation.
+ - [Currently inactive] Export AutoDesk .FBX format for model, texture, and animation.
 (This would be easier than the .XMDL)

 *CONSIDERED BUT NOT GOING TO BE IMPLEMENTED*
  - Compact and user friendly model + animation editor in the program